Sitefinity/sitefinity-aspnetcore-mvc-samples/src/breadcrumb/README.md

-# Breadcrumb widget
+# Breadcrumb widget [Deprecated]
-An example on how to create a breadcrumb widget.

-This example demonstrates how to create a ViewComponent that will be used to display a breadcrumb.
+The sample is removed and deprecated.
+The breadcrumb widget is shipped with the OOB Sitefinity widgets.